jeroendv/workshopLp/test/test2/Readme.md

     How to choose a reasonable time limit?

+Note: Run *make* to run do run the test yourself, and *make clean* to clean up afterwards.

 # Dangers of to short time limits

 To short a time limit can result in an infeasible solution!